"shield wall" meaning in English

 Etymology: See Old English sċieldweall, with the same meaning.
 Etymology templates: {{cog|ang|sċieldweall}} Old English sċieldweall Head templates: {{en-noun}} shield wall (plural shield walls)

-1. A "wall" of overlapping shields formed by medieval soldiers standing side-by-side.
+1. A defensive formation, used from antiquity through the early Middle Ages, in which soldiers stand shoulder to shoulder with their shields overlapping, creating a continuous barrier against enemy attack.
 Translations (wall of overlapping shields): skjaldborg [feminine] (Old Norse), parede de escudos [feminine] (Portuguese), murada de escudos [feminine] (Portuguese), sköldborg [common-gender] (Swedish)

 2. (figurative) An impenetrable barrier.
 Tags: figuratively